An Unexpected Message

 We rushed everything down to the wire, and had our samples ready minutes ⏰ before we had to drive to our meeting spot.

 We arrived at the meeting location, the top floor dome of San Francisco's largest mall.

 After grabbing a nearby table to set up our sampling, we saw Kohey and Jimmy approach.

 They were friendly, but serious, and after a few pleasantries, we jumped straight into business.

-We spent the full hour sharing more about our backgrounds, passion for delicious Asian-American food that could enrich lives, and our vision for immi.
+We spent the full hour sharing more about our backgrounds and our vision for immi.